Essenceia/essenceia.github.io/content/thoughts/Exceptional_Engineers/index.md

 These are people with inherently higher intellectual capabilities.
 Yet, calling them “very smart” would be too imprecise, rather, they had a much higher than average processing speed and ability to easily manipulate highly abstract and complex concepts.
 They have a fundamental speed advantage when reasoning about complex systems: everything takes less time.

-For all people there exists a limit to how complex a system they can envision and keep track off in there mind can get.
+For all people there exists a limit to how complex a system they can envision and keep track of in there mind can get.
 As a system grows in complexity this eventually becomes a bottleneck.
 To deal with this the brain simplifies systems through abstractions: rather than needing to envision all the detailed internal interactions a black box model is created, roughly replicating the high level behavior.
 Most of us reason using these black boxes, but few are able to open them across a large system.
 Exceptional engineers are part of these few.

 Making the former possible: they tended to have much better than average long term memory, allowing them to recall specifics of concepts and system details they had encountered.
 Do you remember why that second early valid signal was included on this interface from 2 years ago?
 Most probably forgot, they have it filed as a nuance of the system needed to handle that one specific corner case that happens once every blue moon.
 They can also tell you why we cannot get rid of it and what would need to change in the overall system’s architecture for it to disappear.
 As well as the drawbacks to the re architecture explaining why it hasn't been done.